 Australian Welfare Standards

-The following standards should be adopted as the National bench mark for care and welfare of students.
+We believe the following standards should be adopted as the National bench mark for care and welfare of international students.

-1. Access to an online portal, which allows education providers the ability to access, audit and monitor the following information
+- Access to an online portal, which allows education providers the ability to access, audit and monitor the following information:

 - Full contact details of student, home stay address, host contact details, student mobile number, student e-mail